 - Not expect other drivers to do what you think they should do

 If you’re still scared to drive alone, there’s no harm in taking an advanced course, such as Pass Plus.
-Additional courses can help improve confidence on the road, as well as driving skills and safety.
+Additional courses like Pass Plus can help improve confidence on the road, as well as driving skills and safety.

-What about when I’m driving long distance alone for the first time?
+What about when I’m driving long distances alone for the first time?

 It’s a good idea to only drive long distances if you’ve already been driving for a while.
 Make sure you schedule plenty of breaks, and if you find yourself getting sleepy, take a rest at the nearest petrol station.
 It’s a good idea to keep the windows cracked or air conditioning on while driving to prevent yourself from getting drowsy.

 If you’re driving long distances by yourself, it’s a good idea to use a satnav for navigation.
 This will help the journey go more smoothly.

 What about driving on the motorway alone for the first time?